rbarbosa51/Module1-Challenge-RBarbosa/README.md

 	            Footer

 ## Notes:
 Please see the comments inside the HTML file for further explanations.
+Also, added a random favicon.ico with the letter H (for horiseon).